argoproj/argoproj/.github/ISSUE_TEMPLATE/project-onboarding.md

 Once you are ready, provide answers to the following questions and create the issue:

+- [ ] What is your project repository Github URL?
 - [ ] Is it the right fit?
 The new project should be focused on ehnancing or providing the additional features to one of the existing core
 [projects](https://github.com/argoproj/argoproj#what-is-argoproj).
 Which core project is the new project related to?
 - [ ] It is endorsed by Argo subproject maintainers?
 Please mention sponsors from the subproject.